 More activities with the children :

-Abbaye du Relec, à Plounéour-Ménez : The grounds are open all year round for walks.
+Abbaye du Relec, in Plounéour-Ménez : The grounds are open all year round for walks.
 From May onwards there is an exhibition and guided tours as well as rucksacks with fun heritage and nature games for families to play while walking around the site.
 The kitchen garden exhibition and concerts, such as ‘Rencontres Chorales’ and ‘Arrée Voce’, begin in June.
 Other events are held at different times throughout the season, including garden events and European Heritage Days.
+To find out more about events, check online: What’s on.

 Accessible in stroller :